ghc/ghc/docs/users_guide/using-warnings.rst

     Does nothing.

+.. ghc-flag:: -Wderiving-typeable
+    :shortdesc: warn when Typeable is derived
+    :type: dynamic
+    :reverse: -Wno-deriving-typeable
+    :category:

+    :since: 7.10

+    This flag warns when ``Typeable`` is listed in a deriving clause or derived with :extension:`StandaloneDeriving`.

+    Since GHC 7.10, ``Typeable`` is automatically derived for all types.
+    Thus, deriving ``Typeable`` yourself is redundant.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's sanity, not yours.)